begin with a free consultation (949) 870-3800

 Successful third-party injury claims rely on identifying all parties whose negligence contributed to unsafe conditions.
 Construction sites involve many overlapping responsibilities, making it essential to examine the roles of general contractors, subcontractors, property owners, and others.
 An experienced Orange County construction injury attorney can assess liability across multiple levels.

-- General Contractors: Responsible for overall site safety, coordinating trades, enforcing safety protocols, and addressing hazards.
+• General contractors: Responsible for overall site safety, coordinating trades, enforcing safety protocols, and addressing hazards.
 If they fail to maintain a safe job site, they may be held liable for resulting injuries.

-- Subcontractors: Must complete their work safely and avoid creating risks for others.
+• Subcontractors: Must complete their work safely and avoid creating risks for others.
 Liability may arise from leaving hazards like exposed wiring, open floor holes, or debris in walkways.

-- Property Owners/Developers: Have a duty to maintain safe premises and warn of hidden dangers not obvious to contractors or workers.
+• Property owners/developers: Have a duty to maintain safe premises and warn of hidden dangers not obvious to contractors or workers.

-- Architects and Engineers: May share responsibility if an injury results from a design flaw or engineering mistake.
+• Architects and engineers: May share responsibility if an injury results from a design flaw or engineering mistake.

-- Equipment Manufacturers: Can be held liable through a product liability claim if defective machinery, tools, or safety gear caused the accident.
+• Equipment manufacturers: Can be held liable through a product liability claim if defective machinery, tools, or safety gear caused the accident.

 What Compensation Can You Recover After a Construction Site Injury?

-If your injury was caused in part by someone other than your direct employer, you may also be able to bring a third-party personal injury lawsuit.
+If your injury was caused in part by someone other than your direct employer, you may also be able to bring a third-party personal injury claim.
 This type of claim allows you to pursue a wider range of damages than what is available through workers’ compensation.

-In the event of a fatal construction accident, California law allows surviving family members to file a wrongful death lawsuit.
+In the event of a fatal construction accident, California law allows surviving family members to file a wrongful death claim.
 Under California Code of Civil Procedure § 377.60, they may seek compensation for the loss of financial support, companionship, and other contributions the deceased would have provided.

 Important Deadlines for Filing an Orange County Construction Injury Claim